We continue to add new speakers to the line-up. Please check back often to see the latest additions to the Web 2.0 Expo program.

 Stephan is the founder of Netconcepts.
 Netconcepts started out as a web design and marketing agency, but over time morphed into a leading SEO firm.
 Stephan, and Netconcepts, had been heavy into the science of SEO since 1999.

-Stephan is the inventor of the automated pay-for-performance natural search technology platform GravityStream, now re-branded as Organic...
+Stephan is the inventor of the automated pay-for-performance natural search technology platform GravityStream, now re-branded...
 Read More.

 Jon Steinberg is the President of BuzzFeed in NYC.
 He was previously Strategic Partner Development Manager on Google’s SMB (Small Medium Business) Partnerships team.
 Prior to Google, Jon was the Director of Business Development at Majestic Research and the founder of iBuilding, a commercial real estate software company backed by Tishman Speyer Properties, Benchmark Capital, and 12 Entrepreneuring.
 He is a graduate of Princeton University’s Woodrow Wilson School of Public and International Affairs and holds an MBA from Columbia University.
 He lives with his wife and two little kids on the Upper East Side